BeskarDev/nexus-rpg/docs/07-magic/01-magic-spells.md

 Many spells deal damage to one or more creatures.
 The first effect of a spell for a given SL usually lists it's spell damage, describing something like “Deals +X damage”.
 Similarly to weapons, spells also multiply their spell damage with increasing SL.
 Though, while for weapons this is described implicitly in the Attacking section, each spell lists their total spell damage for each SL directly within it's effect.

-When a spell's effect lists “+X damage” or “+X HP”, also add your Spell Base Damage to that number.
+When a spell's effect lists “+X damage” for damage or “+X HP” for healing, use your Spell Power (1/2 Mind/Spirit) as a base value, and add that number to it, as well as any other damage or healing modifiers.

+Inversely, if a spell’s effect only lists “X damage” or “X HP” without a “+”, you don’t use your Spell Power as a base value, but only the listed value and any other applicable modifiers.

+> For example, you cast the arcane spell Flickering Flame.
+You have a d8 for your Mind attribute.
+First, roll Mind + Arcana vs. the target’s Dodge.
+On a weak hit, you deal 6 fire damage to them.
+4 damage from your Spell Power (1/2 Mind) and “+2 fire damage” from the spell’s effect for a weak success.
+>

 ### Spell Concentration